meghanaraobn2020/deep_learning_modern_code_review_ovgu/README.md

 # Deep Learning for Modern Code Review

-This project is based on the original [work](https://github.com/RosaliaTufano/code_review_automation).
+This project is based on the original work mentioned [here](https://github.com/RosaliaTufano/code_review_automation).